vernaverna/FABEEG/README.md

 This repository containts analysis scripts used for children's sleep-EEG fingerprinting.
-The manuscript related to this work is avilable at \url{}

 For preprocessing, refer to python-pipelines -folder and for further data analysis and inference, see BRRR -folder.

+The manuscript related to this work is avilable at [url]

 The code is structured as follows:
 ```